 When temperatures go up, everyone prefers to keep cool and comfortable.
 That goes for our horses, too.
-Keep your horse healthy and happy in the summertime heat.
+Here are some key tips on keeping your horse healthy and happy in the summertime heat.

 Just like humans, horses need plenty of water to keep cool.
 If you use an automatic watering device, make sure your animals are drinking enough.
 If you use buckets, keep them free of straw and debris, as some horses will stop drinking if the water gets dirty.
 If your horse isn’t drinking enough, try adding a salt lick.
 It tastes great, provides extra nutrients, and encourages them to drink more.